plow-technologies/onping-templates/arduino_mqtt_project/README.md

 <h2> Virtual Pins </h2>

 The firmware for the Pulse includes a definition of a pin struct, with a name, number, type, default and current value.
-There are two "boards" (pin arrays) defined in the firmware by default, `feather_pins` and `virtual_configuration_pins`. `feather_pins` contains all of the real, physical pins on the adafruit feather 32u4. `virtual_configuration_pins` contains only 1 "virtual pin" by default, `analogs_tied_down`.
+There are two "boards" (pin arrays) defined in the firmware by default, `board_pins` and `virtual_configuration_pins`. `board_pins` contains all of the real, physical pins on the adafruit feather 32u4. `virtual_configuration_pins` contains only 1 "virtual pin" by default, `analogs_tied_down`.

-In theory, you can define as many virtual pins in as many virtual boards as you want.
-The purpose of this structure is so that firmware execution can be changed remotely.
-This is usually an unnecessary feature, but for some use cases its helpful.
+In theory, you can have as many or as few virtual pins as you like.
+You may write any accompanying logic into the firmware.
+This will allow you to change the execution of firmware remotely.

 **Adding a virtual pin**